TOBIN IN LAS VEGAS

 Russ is back with the Blondes - a Las Vegas showgirl no less - and he's decked out as the Rhinestone Cowboy holding a hand of cards.
-As the cover says - he's pulling out his aces.
-Quite frankly, Russ looks a bit daft and the bird's not that much cop either.
-Most annoyingly Mayflower have changed the fonts for no reason so the cover just doesn't look RIGHT.
+As the cover says - he's literally pulling out his aces (metaphorically - what that means in the context of the story is anyone's guess).
+Quite frankly, Russ looks a bit daft in this get-up, and even he doesn't seem sure about it.
+Most annoyingly Mayflower have changed the fonts for no reason so the cover just doesn't look RIGHT sat alongside the others.
 This was the last Tobin book to be published by Mayflower as well.
 4/10.
 The book is also dedicated to "All my young friends of the Gwernymynydd Club.
 With all good wishes and my sincere thanks for your support."

 TOBIN HEADS FOR THE STRIP AND LAYS IT ON THE TABLE!
 It's New Year in Las Vegas, the gambling capital of the world.
 And though the wagers of sin may be debt, Tobin's always a sucker for a gambol!
 Especially with a high-wire artiste like Pussy Katt - she's certainly a kitty worth paying into!
 Then when Tobin's bosom buddy , Buzz, hits the jackpot with Big Bertha it's bucks galore - until the fetching Felicia makes her big bluff.
 And faced with a front like hers, the world's greatest two-hand Stud is forced to raise his ante....THEY CALL IT THE MODERN SODOM AND GOMORRAH - SO SOD 'EM ALL RUSS - WHO CARES ABOUT GOMORRAH?

 Page 65.
 Leaving it a bit late on in the book by recent standards - Russ meets Angela Woolfit in a Bar.
-Off they go to her motel and have some cracking sex.
+Off they go to her motel and get impressively intimate.
 The next morning Russ arranges to meet her again and foolishly lends her 200 dollars.
-That's the last we see of her AND the money unfortunately...While Buzz is having his jackpot stolen, Russ is "busy" with the tightrope walker Sandra "pussy" Katt.
-He really has to make an effort with her - which is really the first time we've seen a woman NOT fall at his feet.
-It's good to see that even Russ can't pull immediately EVERY time.
-However, she loves it in the end and she was only pretending all along...
+That's the last we see of her AND the money unfortunately...Interestingly this is the second time that Russ is duped into thinking he's having a lovely time with a lady, who then asks to borrow a bit of cash the next day. (the first being Eileen in The Courier).
+As a trusting kinda chap he obliges, only to realise later that she was actually on the game!

 Page 12.
 On the plane